glowfly/glowfly_station/README.md

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/A0A01MQZP)

 # syncBlink
 **syncBlink** is a WiFi connected, programmable and music reactive light system.
-It supports custom *MOD* cartridges which contain executable scripts.
-These scripts are able to influence the light patterns produced by **syncBlink**.
+It supports custom *MOD*s which are executable scripts to influence the light patterns produced by **syncBlink**.
+The station comes with a custom web application to write and control these scripts.

 Furthermore **syncBlink** creates a naive mesh including a *websocket*. **syncBlink Nodes** are able to connect to this mesh and will create an additional access point and websocket for other nodes to connect to.
 This way nodes not in range of the **syncBlink Station** are also able to join the mesh as long as at least one node is in range.
 The nodes are able to receive *commands* created by the *Station*.